 December 12 | Feast of Our Lady of Guadalupe

 On the morning of December 9, 1531, the Virgin Mary appeared to a Mexican peasant named Juan Diego at a place called the Hill of Tepeyac (now part of Mexico City).
 Speaking to him in his native Nahuatl language, Mary identified herself as the “mother of the very true deity” and asked for a church to be built at that site in her honor.
 Juan Diego finally convinced skeptical Church authorities of the truth of the message by producing an armful of out-of-season roses from the folds of his tilma (a simple outer garment); an image of the Virgin Mary as a young, pregnant native woman miraculously appeared on the tilma as well.
 The image has been preserved to this day, and draws millions of pilgrims every year.
+Find out how to celebrate the feast of Our Lady of Guadalupe with your kids.

 December 13 | Feast of St. Lucy